Softmotions/ncms/ncms-docs/ncms-docs-en/doc/soclinks/ogmeta.rst

       ...
     </head>

-As a result, the page will contain the html markup like the this:
+As a result, the page will contain the html markup like this:

 .. code-block:: html